Configure connection for failed rows

 - Via connection settings

-When you view the Data Quality tab on an asset, a yellow banner appears if the connection isn't fully configured.
-This banner provides a quick path to configure the connection.
-For questions about when the banner appears, dismissal limits, and when it disappears, see Failed rows FAQ.
+Use the nudge banner if you're already viewing an asset's Data Quality tab.
+The banner appears when the connection isn't fully configured.
+For questions about when it appears, dismissal limits, and when it disappears, see Failed rows FAQ.

 -